 shaped bacterium is most commonly spread by a tick bite.
 The disease takes its name

-from Lyme, Connecticut.
-This is where the illness was first identified in the United
+from Lyme, CT.
+This is where the illness was first identified in the U.S. in 1975.

-Although Lyme disease is a year-round problem, April through October is considered
+Lyme disease is a year-round problem.
+But April through October is generally the most

-tick season.
-Cases of Lyme disease have been reported in nearly all states in the
+active tick season.
+Cases of Lyme disease have been reported in nearly all states

-U.S. and in large areas in Europe and Asia, but the most common areas are the Northeast,
+in the U.S. and in large areas in Europe and Asia.
+But the most common areas are the

 What causes Lyme disease?